-Technology, company culture, remote working: the world of work is unrecognisable compared with 20 years ago, yet the role of manager has stayed pretty much the same.
+Technology, company culture, remote working: the world of work is unrecognizable compared with 20 years ago, yet the role of a manager has stayed pretty much the same.
 Matt Casey, for one, found this absurd and decided that the job needed a serious rethink.

 Casey now runs DoThings, a company that provides people management software, which he co-founded in 2018.
 Here he tells us how he came up with the lazy management concept, what it involves-and the advantages that come with this leadership style.

 What is lazy management and what are its benefits?

 After training and working with managers for many years, I realized that hardly any of them were any good at their job.
 Think about all the things a manager is supposed to be—authoritative, supportive, demanding, encouraging, brave, cautious, a good listener—and you have to be these things for so many different people.
 This job is just way too hard.
 We are setting them up to fail.

 I realized it made far more sense for managers not to do this job, but for their staff to do it instead.
 Not that managers shouldn’t do any work, but they should give people the space to do this work while supporting them, for example, in managing their own pay and measuring their own performance.
 Instead of a manager delegating work, staff should go and find it themselves.
 It makes much more sense and the results are far better if a manager isn’t trying to do everything because they will fail, and they consistently do fail.